xuke2/The_Sobol_sensitivity_analysis/README.md

-# The Sobol's sensitivityanalysis using Monta Carlo sampling
+# The Sobol's sensitivity analysis using Monta Carlo sampling

 This code gives a demonstration of the Sobol's sensitivity analysis method using Monta Carlo sampling.